themattbirch/Portfolio/src/content/posts/tips-small-business-owners-create-value-proposition.md

 - Show how you solve a problem better than your competition.

-- Use a single-sentence headline.It's sometimes accompanied by a sub-headline, and is often the first bit of copy you'll see above the fold on a company's website.
+- Use a single-sentence headline.
+It's sometimes accompanied by a sub-headline, and is often the first bit of copy you'll see above the fold on a company's website.

-- Contain one key selling point, to differentiate you from your competition.It should focus on why consumers should choose you over the rest of the pack.
+- Contain one key selling point, to differentiate you from your competition.
+It should focus on why consumers should choose you over the rest of the pack.

 - Copy should be clear and concise, and must focus on benefits, rather than features.

 - Give consumers a compelling reason to buy from you over your competitors.

-## Summary: How to create a value proposition to position your business in its market vertical
+## How To Use A Strong Value Proposition To Position Your Business

 Market positioning is often overlooked, but is one of the most important factors for the success of any business.